IssyyA/Mental-Health-Overview/README.md

 Anxiety and Depression are the most prevalent disorders globally, making up the largest share of mental health issues.

 3. Global Trends Over Time
-Mental health prevalence has shown a slight overall increase from 1990 to 2019, with cyclical rises and dips in the early 2000s.
+Mental health prevalence has slightly increased from 1990 to 2019, with cyclical rises and dips in the early 2000s.

-🧠 Recommendations
+# Recommendations
 Policy Prioritization: Countries with high prevalence should allocate more resources to mental health programs.

 Awareness Campaigns: Emphasis on anxiety and depression could help target the most affected groups.

 Further Analysis: Country-level healthcare policies and funding data could be merged to understand root causes.

-🛠 Tools Used
+# Tools Used
 Power Query: Data cleaning
 Power BI: Dashboard creation